MISSION

 “Nicolas has provided me with a musical toolkit that perfectly compliments my university education.
 He’s compelled me to re-examine every aspect of my approach to electronic music composition.”

-Martin Rowe, BMus Tonmeister (Surrey University)
+Martin Rowe, Private Agenda & BMus Tonmeister (Surrey University)

 Staff